 Estimates and assumptions regarding the future have to be made during the preparation of the financial statements, and the outcome may differ from the estimates and assumptions.
 Furthermore, the application of accounting policies requires consideration.
 These estimates and assumptions are based on historical experience and other justifiable assumptions that are believed to be reasonable under the circumstances and that serve as a foundation for evaluating the items included in the financial statements.
 The estimates mainly concern the following items:

-The Group carries out quarterly impairment testing of goodwill and intangible assets with an unlimited useful life and evaluates any indications of impairment as described above in the accounting policies.
+The Group carries out annual impairment testing of goodwill and intangible assets with an unlimited useful life and evaluates any indications of impairment as described above in the accounting policies.
 Recoverable amounts from cash generating units are determined as calculations based on value in use.
 The preparation of these calculations requires the use of estimates.